anthonyneedles/FormulaSAEDataloggerRepo/FormulaSAEDatalogger/README.md

 v0.2.0
 Initial bulk completion of clock configuration module.
 In-line and function comments completed.
 Validation and verification of module still needed.

+v0.3.0
+Started basic UART communication for GPS module.
+Since this is just to establish communications, writing a generic UART driver will be put off until later in the software development stage.